AlexCC93/ROS2course/docs/source/Configuring environment.rst

    colcon build --packages-select turtlesim

 The first command will build all the packages contained in the workspace; it will build them by copying the built artifacts (binaries, libraries, headers, etc.) into an install directory.

-While the second one, will also build all the packages contained in the workspace, but rather than copying the built artifacts, it will use symbolic links to these ones.
+The second one, will also build all the packages contained in the workspace, but rather than copying the built artifacts, it will use symbolic links to these ones.
 The way the built artifacts are handled results in having to build the workspace every time a change is performed in the source code, or not.
 With ``colcon build --symlink-install``, every time a change is performed in the source code, it will not be necessary to perform the building operation afterwards.

 Finally, the third ``colcon`` command specifically builds the given package rather than all packages contained in the workspace.